bsctl/capsule-doc/docs/content/tutorial.md

-# Implementing a multi-tenant scenario in Kubernetes
+# Implementing a multi-tenant scenario

 Capsule is a framework to implement multi-tenant and policy-driven scenarios in Kubernetes.
 In this tutorial, we'll focus on a hypothetical case covering the main features of the Capsule Operator.